 By standardizing reporting and automating processes for assessments, the team brought consistency to results and the ability to measure maturity improvements easier.

-Team impact from cybersecurity assessments was greatly narrowed.
-The OT teams were able to avoid meetings with cybersecurity teams and complete assessment questions at their own pace and on their own schedule.
+Team impact from cyber security assessments significantly narrowed.
+The OT teams were able to avoid meetings with cyber security teams and complete assessment questions at their own pace and on their own schedule.

 When Chevron approached SecurityGate, they were looking for the right partner to help them with their initiative to bring scalability and efficiency to their OT/ICS risk management process.

 Riding the wave of digital transformation, Chevron was able to scale their cyber security efforts by enabling facility owners around the globe to contribute.

 Since all efforts were now being managed within the same platform, and scaled across their facilities, Chevron reduced their assessment time by a whopping 57%.

 When the COVID-19 pandemic unexpectedly threw the world into chaos early in 2020, it turned out to be a perfect use-case test of Chevron’s deployment of the SecurityGate platform.